bobpskier/aws-qnabot-chatgpt-plugin/README.md

-# QnABot ChatGPT Plugin
+# QnABot OpenAI ChatGPT / Embeddings Plugin

 ## Introduction

-The QnABot ChatGPT Plugin provides mechanisms to integrate ChatGPT with QnABot.
+The QnABot OpenAI ChatGPT / Embeddings Plugin provides mechanisms to integrate OpenAI ChatGPT and Embeddings with QnABot.
-The configuration mechanisms accept the desired ChatGPT model.
-By default, chatgpt 3 is used however if you have a valid api key for ChatGPT 4 this can be configured as well.
+The configuration mechanisms accept the desired ChatGPT and Embeddings model.
+By default, "gpt-3.5-turbo" is used as the ChatGPT model and "text-embedding-ada-002" is used as the Embeddings model. f you have a valid api key for ChatGPT 4, "gpt-4" can be used as the ChatGPT model.

-The plugin can operate either as a BOT router or can be used as a lambda function integrated with the no hits question.
+The plugin provides integration with ChatGPT as either a BOT router or as a lambda function integrated with the no_hits question.
 When used with no hits, ChatGPT is used as a fallback mechanism.
+This is exceptionally cool to provide fallback answers above those provided in QnABot.

-Both examples are provided in the sample chatgpt-plugin-qna.json.
+In addition, this plugin provides an alternate embeddings Lambda such that you do not hae to deploy and pay for sagemaker instances.
+Instead, you can use OpenAI directly and pay per request via OpenAI.
+Depending on your use model this may be less expensive and easier to manage going forward.

 You can use this plugin on both Web and Voice (Connect) integrations.